Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/didactic-octopaddle.md

 ##### Obtaning RCE

-There is an admin page at `/admin`, this page seems to list the existing users.
+There is an admin page at `/admin`, this page lists the existing users.

 Here is the code of the `admin.jsrender` file: